 Voting begins immediately and runs for one week, through 6pm, Central Standard Time, February 28, 2007.
-You may cast your ballot by clicking here.
 One ballot per person, so please make all selections before hitting “submit.”
 Please note that the finalists’ names on the ballot are links which will open to a new window.
 The order of finalists is randomized on every ballot, so no site has top billing every time.

 Without further ado, here are your finalists.
 Congratulations again to all finalists, and best of luck!

-I’d like to extend a huge thanks to the judges, whose task was by no means an easy one.
+I’d like to extend a huge thanks to the judges, who task was by no means an easy one.
 Here they are, in alphabetical order: